2 HOW RAMSAY HANDLES YOUR PERSONAL INFORMATION

 Ramsay may also store information provided by job applicants who were unsuccessful for the purposes of future recruitment or employment opportunities.

-Ramsay collects personal information of students or trainees on placement for the primary purposes of providing the placement and facilitating assessment.
-The purposes for which Ramsay uses personal information of students or trainees include:
+Ramsay collects personal information of students, trainees, or doctors in training on placement for the primary purposes of providing the placement and facilitating assessment.
+The purposes for which Ramsay uses personal information of students, trainees and doctors in training include:

 Ramsay may also store information provided by students or trainees following placement for the purpose of future recruitment or employment opportunities.
 If you do not want us to store your information in such circumstances, please let us know.

-Ramsay may offer opportunities for health practitioners to participate in educational events or seminars for the purpose of continuing professional development or community engagement.
+Ramsay may offer opportunities for health practitioners (including employed doctors, visiting medical officers and contracted doctors) to participate in training, educational events or seminars for the purpose of continuing professional development or community engagement.
+As such, Ramsay may use your personal information to contact you about such opportunities and manage your participation.
 When you register for or attend an event, Ramsay may collect your personal information for the purpose of providing the service and recording your attendance.